GNUnet 0.20.0

 Christian Grothoff

-This daemon combines three functions:
+This daemon combines one Function:

 • gossping HELLOs